Ouani, Comores Komori جزر القمر - Things to Do in Ouani

 Insider Tips

-Learn basic French or Arabic phrases as English is not widely spoken, and locals greatly appreciate the effort
+Learn a few basic phrases in Comorian or French as English is not widely spoken, and locals appreciate the effort to communicate in their language

-Bring cash in euros as ATMs are scarce and credit cards are rarely accepted outside major hotels
+Bring cash in Euros or US Dollars as ATMs are scarce and credit cards are rarely accepted - exchange money at banks or authorized dealers for the best rates

 Explore Activities in Ouani